n3-charts/line-chart/docs/usage.md

 `left` | Number | `40` | The left margin | No

 ### TooltipHook
-The `tooltipHook` function is a callback that cna be used in three ways, regarding its value and what it returns :
+The `tooltipHook` function is a callback that can be used in three ways, regarding its value and what it returns :
  - `undefined` is the default value.
 The original, unaltered tooltip will show up.
  - a function that returns `false` (or something that casts to `false` like `null`, `undefined`, an empty string...
 I'm looking at you, JavaScript) will give you a chance to use what's currently hovered but will prevent the tooltip from showing up.
 The line and the dots will be drawn, though, and masking them can be done in CSS.
  - a function that returns something that doesn't cast to `false` make the chart display what you want in the tooltip.
 This particular behavior is explained below.